Cascadia subduction zone: Earthquake effects

 Megathrust earthquakes are the most powerful earthquakes known to occur, and can exceed magnitude 9.0, which releases 1,000 times more energy than magnitude 7.0 and 1 million times more energy than a magnitude 5.0.
 They occur when enough energy (stress) has accumulated in the "locked" zone of the fault to cause a rupture.
 The magnitude of a megathrust earthquake is proportional to length of the rupture along the fault.
 The Cascadia subduction zone, which forms the boundary between the Juan de Fuca and North American plates, is a very long sloping fault that stretches from mid-Vancouver Island to Northern California.

-Because of the great length of the fault, the Cascadia subduction zone is capable of producing very large earthquakes if rupture occurs along its entire length.
-Thermal and deformation studies indicate that the region 60 kilometers (about 40 miles) downdip (east) of the deformation front (where plate deformation begins) is fully locked (the plates do not move past each other).
+Because of the great length of the fault, the Cascadia subduction zone is capable of producing very large earthquakes if a rupture occurs along its entire length.
+Thermal and deformation studies indicate that the region 40 mi downdip (east) of the deformation front (where plate deformation begins) is fully locked (the plates do not move past each other).
 Further downdip, there is a transition from fully locked to aseismic sliding.

-In 1999, a group of Continuous Global Positioning System sites registered a brief reversal of motion of approximately 2 centimeters (0.8 inches) over a 50 kilometer by 300 kilometer (about 30 mile by 200 mile) area.
+In 1999, a group of Continuous Global Positioning System sites registered a brief reversal of motion of approximately 2 centimeters (0.8 inches) over a 30-mile by 200-mile area.
 The movement was the equivalent of a 6.7 magnitude earthquake.
 The motion did not trigger an earthquake and was only detectable as silent, non-earthquake seismic signatures.

 In 2004, a study conducted by the Geological Society of America analyzed the potential for land subsidence along the Cascadia subduction zone.
-It postulated that several towns and cities on the west coast of Vancouver Island, such as Tofino and Ucluelet, are at risk for a sudden, earthquake initiated, 1–2 m subsidence.
+It postulated that several towns and cities on the west coast of Vancouver Island, such as Tofino and Ucluelet, are at risk for a sudden, earthquake initiated, 1–2 meter subsidence.

 San Andreas Fault connection

-Studies of past earthquake traces on both the northern San Andreas Fault and the southern Cascadia subduction zone indicate a correlation in time which may be evidence that quakes on the Cascadia subduction zone may have triggered most of the major quakes on the northern San Andreas during at least the past 3,000 years or so.
+Studies of past earthquake traces on the northern San Andreas Fault and the southern Cascadia subduction zone indicate a correlation in time which may be evidence that quakes on the Cascadia subduction zone may have triggered most of the major quakes on the northern San Andreas Fault during at least the past 3,000 years or so.
 The evidence also shows the rupture direction going from north to south in each of these time-correlated events.
 The 1906 San Francisco earthquake seems to have been a major exception to this correlation, however, as it was not preceded by a major Cascadia quake.